fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/schedule.md

 - NO NEW READING, just your weekly reflection as explained below.

 {% include alert.html class='danger' title='Weekly Reflection' text="
-For your weekly reflection this week, we're going to do a kind of a Final Course Reflection Warm-up (but still the usual weekly reflection length, ~800 words).
+For your weekly reflection this week, we're going to do a kind of a Final Course Reflection Warm-up (but still the usual weekly reflection length, ~600 words).
 Reflecting on what we've done in the course so far, how well does Wednesday's reading establishes/outlines a productive future for understanding the relationship between nutrition, diet, and health?
 Does it use history effectively?
 What kinds of things have we considered that don't appear in the article?
 The more readings you can tie in from the course now, the easier and better your final will be.
 "%}

 ## Week 15: Food Traditions and Societal Health
 We can't NOT read about Thanksgiving this week!
 These readings have nothing to do with diet/health, but it's useful to think about civic health in addition to bodily health.
-Can food make
+It's common to think about food as bringing people together, but it's also a way of keeping people apart.

 ### Wed 11/25 (or anytime this week)
 - Andrew F. Smith, “The First Thanksgiving”, _Gastronomica_ 3.4 (2003): 79–85.